Who should blog in 2013?

 …with high probability.

-That joke was recycled, and in recent work, Bristol experimentalists have found a way to recycle photonic qubits to perform Shor’s algorithm using only lceil log Nrceil + 1 qubits.
+That joke was recycled, and in recent work, Bristol experimentalists have found a way to recycle photonic qubits to perform Shor’s algorithm using only $latex lceil log Nrceil + 1$ qubits.
 (Ok, so actually is was Kitaev who figured this out, as they are basically using Kitaev’s semi-classical QFT.
 But they found a way to do this with photons.)
 Further reductions on the number of qubits can be achieved by “compiling” to throw out the unused ones.
 In this case, we are left with a qubit and a qutrit.
 The feedback of the measurement is also replaced with the usual postselection.
 However, buried in the body of the paper is the main advance:

 Our scheme therefore requires two consecutive photonic CNOT gates–something that has not previously been demonstrated–acting on qubit subspaces of the qutrit.